or click image to search using:

 Choosing A Pool Cue

-To begin, take a mental note of which pool cues feel the most comfortable during play, and the ones that help you play your best.
+To start, take a mental note of which pool cues feel the most comfortable during play, and the ones that help you play your best.
 You'll want to experiment with cues of different length, weight, and tip diameter before you commit to choosing a pool cue of your own.
 Some specific items to consider when choosing a pool cue are it's straightness, weight, length, and tip.

 A cue's straightness will have a direct effect on how it plays, and should be expressly considered when choosing a pool cue.
 This applies to the purchase of both second-hand pool cues as well as new ones.
 Though production cues are not crooked or warped, it is a good practice to double check.
 This can be done in several ways.
 First, roll the cue on a flat surface.
 If during the roll, the cue jumps or appears to be uneven, then it does not likely have the desired straightness and thus should not be considered when choosing a pool cue.
 It can also be tested by resting the tip on a table or other surface, and holding the cue's butt up near your eyeball.
 Look directly down the shaft and spin the cue.
 If there are any irregularities, you'll likely notice them immediately.